-McLean is home to much of the grandest and most valuable real estate in Northern VA.
+McLean is home to a plethora of the finest and most valuable real estate in Northern VA.

-Much of this fact lies in the location.
-McLean gives residents quick access to Washington DC, where many of them are employed.
+One of the biggest advantages to living here is the location.
+McLean gives residents quick access to Washington DC, where many residents are employed or enjoy spending time.

-The other factor making McLean real estate so valuable is the estate style of luxury homes.
-McLean has some of the most beautiful custom built homes in the area.
+The other factor making McLean real estate so valuable is the estate style luxury homes.
+McLean has some of the most beautiful custom built homes in all of Northern VA.

 But McLean’s value also lies in the large size of the lots and the natural beauty of the wooded landscape.